-Grades matter-and this is especially true for tertiary graduates (BA and MA) where we note that better grades are associated with lower unemployment, as well as higher full-time salaried employment.
+Grades matter - and this is especially true for tertiary graduates (BA and MA) where we note that better grades are associated with lower unemployment as well as higher full-time salaried employment.
 At lower educational attainment levels, the picture is less clear-cut.
-Thus, for higher secondary school graduates (HSC), better grades are associated with lower unemployment, but the influence on fulltime salaried employment is not evident.
+Thus, for higher secondary school graduates (HSC), better grades are associated with lower unemployment but the influence on fulltime salaried employment is not evident.

-For SSC, better grades reduce unemployment; however, a score of GPA 5 (the highest score) does not seem to indicate better access to full-time salaried work compared to a GPA score of less than 3, although those getting a first division reveal far better outcomes - perhaps due more to age and experience rather than the grade obtained (Table X).
+For SSC, better grades reduce unemployment; however, a score of GPA 5 (the highest score) does not seem to indicate better access to full-time salaried work compared to a GPA score of less than 3, although those getting a first division reveal far better outcomes - perhaps due more to age and experience rather than the grade obtained (Table 10).20

-If we examine employment status by subject streams, we see that for SSC and equivalent groups, students of 'Arts' fare the worst, while O-level and vocational students demonstrate the best outcomes.
+If we examine employment status by subject streams, we see that for SSC and equivalent groups, students of 'Arts' fare the worst while O-level and vocational students demonstrate the best outcomes.
 In between, we have the other groups including Science, Commerce, and Dakhil (madrasah students at SSC equivalent level) with employment/unemployment performance being quite close to each other.
-Interestingly, a Dakhil background does not have any particular disadvantage compared to Science and Commerce students (Table XI).
+It is interesting that a Dakhil background does not have any particular disadvantage compared to Science and Commerce students (Table 11).

-For HSC graduates, Science and especially vocational streams perform well, while Arts and Alim (Madrasah degree equivalent to HSC) fare quite poorly (Table XI).
+For HSC graduates, Science and especially, Vocational streams perform well while Arts and Alim (Madrasah degree equivalent to HSC) fare quite poorly (Table 11).

 At each and every level of education, the employment outcome is better for those who studied in private institutions versus those who were in public/government institutions.
-This is the most pronounced for post-graduates (MA) where the unemployment rate is 25.7 per cent for private and 36.2 per cent% for public.
-For full-time work, the figures are 60 per cent and 54 per cent respectively (Table XII).
+This is the most pronounced for post-graduates (MA) where the unemployment rate is 25.7% for private and 36.2% for public.
+For fulltime work, the figures are 60% and 54% (Table 12).